-Due to vacancies, \$40,000 of salary budget was transferred to contractual services in FY 2023/24.
-After factoring in the budget transfer, the personnel services budget was up just over 3% in FY 2024/25 and there were no employee allocation changes.

-The increase in supplies and services in FY 2024/25 is due mainly to a change in the method of budgeting for General Fund legal expenditures.
-Legal services budgets previously accounted for in various General Fund divisions were consolidated into the City Attorney's office budget for efficiency and effectiveness of managing the expenditures.

-Decreases in Internal Services are primarily due to lower allocations for facilities replacement and decreases in OPEB expenditures partially offset by increases in insurance costs.
+Expenditure AnalysisPersonnelDue to vacancies, \$40,000 of salary budget was transferred to contractual services in FY 2023/24.
+After factoring in the budget transfer, the personnel services budget was up just over 3% in FY 2024/25 and there were no employee allocation changes.Supplies and ServicesThe increase in supplies and services in FY 2024/25 is due mainly to a change in the method of budgeting for General Fund legal expenditures.
+Legal services budgets previously accounted for in various General Fund divisions were consolidated into the City Attorney's office budget for efficiency and effectiveness of managing the expenditures.Internal ServicesDecreases in Internal Services are primarily due to lower allocations for facilities replacement and decreases in OPEB nternal Services Decreases in Internal Services are primarily due to lower allocations for facilities replacement and decreases in OPE expenditures partially offset by increases in insurance costs.